lancemnguyen/SpotOnstreamlit/README.md

 ## Features

-- **Review-based Q&A**: Leverages place reviews to answer user queries using OpenAI's GPT-3.5-turbo language model.
+- **Review-based Q&A**: Leverages place reviews to answer user queries using GPT-3.5-turbo.

 - **Place Search**: Utilizes the Google Places API to search for places.